lorin-vr/Anywhere-ABC-info/README.md

 <header>

-# Anywhere ABC Privacy Policy
+# Anywhere ABC

-_Github Pages project for a privacy policy for the Anywhere ABC iOS app_
+_Github Pages project for a website for the Anywhere ABC iOS app_

 </header>